 Last year I wrote my first yearly look back, and now it is time for the 2019 lookback.

-This article is written from a technology perspective, meaning that I wrote about technologies and tools used during this year.
+This article is written from a technology perspective, meaning that I wrote about technologies and tools used last year.

 I still work on WordPress projects.
 WordPress is not going away: its users are loyal, and they are not losing trust in such wide-spread system.
 And they shouldn’t because it is still easy to use and it is familiar to most beginners and advanced users.
 One of the most significant advantages is the plugin library.
 There is a plugin for almost everything you might think of, and users really like that.
 There is a large number of themes, too.
 The biggest downside is the performance, as most themes are not optimized.

 WordPress is not my favorite system.
 However, I am still motivated to find new ways to optimize and enhance WordPress websites.
 When given the control to override default settings and behaviour, one could achieve remarkable results, like getting green scores from PageSpeed Insights, Lighthouse and WebPageTest scoring tools.
 I had an opportunity to optimize such an instance.
 We were pushing to its limits and even introduced native lazy-loading and moving the whole media library to CDN service.
 The scores were sky-rocketing. 🚀

 Static site generators, on the other hand, are so fast that rarely anybody concerns about the performance.
 The biggest challenge is to configure headless CMS and build systems.
 Luckily for us, we have services like Netlify and Netlify CMS.
 These two services are my go-to places when talking about SSGs.